FriesW/PushToProd/assembly/guide.md

 with hot glue, and there are no "waiting" steps.

 Due to the wide array of laser cutters available, this guide does not go through the steps of engraving and cutting materials.
-It is assumed that is already done.
+It is assumed that cutting is already done.
 That said, the pdf files in the repository are built to work with Epilog software, so it should be straightforward with Epilog systems.